Ann & Nate Levine Academy’s Middle School Program

 MS Track and Field, Boys and Girls

 Extended Day Program

 The Extended Day Program is offered from 7:15 a.m. until the start of school, and resumes after school is dismissed until 6 p.m.
-Middle School students are invited to use the teacher-supervised Middle School Library to complete their homework from 4 to 5:30 p.m., or they may opt to participate in the Educare Program.
-Students may stay until 6 p.m., and will join the Beck Lower School students at 5:30 p.m.
+(Fridays 5 p.m.).
+Middle School students are invited to use the teacher-supervised Middle School Library to complete their homework from 4 to 5:30 p.m., or they may opt to participate in an Extracurricular Program.

 Extended Day Hours

 Afternoons Monday-Thursday 4 p.m. to 6 p.m.
 (Fridays 5 p.m.).